 18.3 The remaining performance obligation disclosure provides the aggregate amount of the transaction price yet to be recognized as at the end of the reporting period and an explanation as to when the Company expects to recognize there amounts in revenue.
 Applying the practical expedient as given in Ind AS-115, the company has not disclosed information about the remaining performance obligations in contracts where the original contract duration is one year or less or where the entity has the right to consideration that corresponds directly with the value of entity's performance completed to date.

-Notes to the financial statements for the year ended 31st March 2022 (All amounts are in INR Lakhs, as otherwise stated)
+Notes to the Ind AS financial statements for the year ended 31 March 2023